Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ![](images/01_intro_0.png)

-A summary of the information and views we cover in this tutorial include
+A summary of the information and views we will cover in this tutorial include:

 1. H2O.ai information: This displays the version (Driverless AI 1.9.0.2), the license owner and status, and the current user (H2OAI).
 2. `DATASETS`: A view for importing, listing, and operating on datasets.